flabbyninja/scratch/config/README.md

 # Config

-Useful config that can help with configuring IDE's and development tools.
+Useful config to speed up configuring IDE's and dev tools in a consistent way.